php/php-langspec/spec/php-spec-draft.md

 definition of the syntax and semantics of the PHP language, suitable for use by the following:

--   Implementers of a PHP compiler
+-   Implementers of a PHP compiler.
--   Implementers of a test suite for the PHP language
+-   Implementers of a test suite for the PHP language.
--   Programmers writing PHP code
+-   Programmers writing PHP code.

 For now, the runtime library has been excluded, as that is documented at [www.php.net](http://www.php.net).
 As such, all forward references to library facilities have placeholders of the form (§xx).